 Figure 2: The cumulative shift of periastron time as a function of time of the Hulse–Taylor binary pulsar (PSR B1913+16).
 The points are measured values, while the curve is the theoretical prediction assuming gravitational-wave emission.
 Taken from Weisberg & Taylor (2005).

 All diagrams should have a descriptive caption.
 It is usually good to number these for ease of reference.
-If you are using someone else’s figure, make sure to cite them in the caption (see section 2.5).
+If you are using someone else’s figure, make sure to explicitly cite them in the caption (see section 2.5)—you need to unambiguously acknowledge that you have taken someone else’s work, and have not just used their data or ideas (which would also warrant a citation) to make your own.

 Tables can also be used to present data.
 Tables might be better than plots for when there are only a few numbers to present.
 Like figures, tables should have a caption (which includes relevant references if the data is taken from another source), they should be numbered, and they should be referred to explicitly in the text.